angular/angular/aio/content/guide/ajs-quick-reference.md

       </code-example>

       Displays the collection in the order specified by the expression.
-            In this example, the movie title orders the movieList.
+            In this example, the movie title orders the `movieList`.
     </td>